 It is important to note that many individuals with an eGFR that appears to be within normal limits on the standard scale receive no further testing despite being identified as being at higher risk by percentile analysis.

-Implications for Healthcare and Prevention
+Implications on Healthcare and Prevention

-A Paradigm Shift in CKD Management
+A Paradigm Shift in CKD Detection

 Estimated Glomerular Filtration Rate (eGFR) is the measure of kidney filtering ability.
 Lower eGFR values indicate lower kidney function.
 Conventional criteria for diagnosis involve a fixed cut-off value, whereas the new criteria involve age-adjusted percentiles.